AnxhelaMehmetaj/IS219Final/readme.md

 [![Development Workflow](https://github.com/AnxhelaMehmetaj/IS219Final/actions/workflows/dev.yml/badge.svg)](https://github.com/AnxhelaMehmetaj/IS219Final/actions/workflows/dev.yml)
 * [Developmental Deployment](https://is219-devfinal.herokuapp.com/)

+##Step 1 — Creating a Base Application
+It is a small web application inside a Python file and run it to start the server, which will display some information on the browser.
+Once you create the app instance, you use it to handle incoming web requests and send responses to the user. @app.route is a decorator that turns a regular Python function into a Flask view function, which converts the function’s return value into an HTTP response to be displayed by an HTTP client, such as a web browser.
+##step2- Using HTML templates
+Flask provides a render_template() helper function that allows use of the Jinja template engine.
+This will make managing HTML much easier by writing your HTML code in .html files as well as using logic in your HTML code.
+##Step3-Displaying All Posts
+Now that you’ve set up your database, you can now modify the index() view function to display all the posts you have in your database.
+##step4-  I created a new Flask route with a view function and a new HTML template to display an individual view product post by its ID.
+Creating a New Post
+Editing a Post
+Deleting a Post

 ## Setting up CI/CD

 The result of this will be that when you create a pull request to merge a branch to master, it will deploy to your